Image Source: https://unsplash.com/photos/02z1I7gv4ao

 74% of educational institutions do not provide their students with computers for use, as found by a Teaching with Technology Survey.
 This is surprising, given the mounting expense of college tuition.
 College students need laptops not just for personal use, but for completing assignments, term papers, projects, studying, and many other academic purposes.
 They are also quite handy when taking notes for different classes.

-If you’re going to be looking for a laptop for your child, you’ll need to make sure that it can handle heavy-duty usage.
+If you’re going to be looking for a laptop for your teen, you’ll need to make sure that it can handle heavy-duty usage.
 The memory capacity of their laptops must be sufficient to hold everything they need.
 You can look up established laptop brands like Asus, HP, Lenovo, and Apple for options.

 High Capacity Power Banks